 Three-Year Bachelor’s Degree Program: An accelerated program of study for 22 majors allows the focused student to graduate in just three years.
 The program started in 2009.
 This year the College enrolled 40 three-year students (30 freshmen and 10 transfers), and they join 58 returning students.

-Junior/Senior Major Enrollments: Social & Behavioral Sciences 28%; Humanities 15%; Physical and Life Sciences 24%; Business and Accounting 17%; Nursing & Medical Technology 14%; Interdisciplinary <1%.
-Largest enrollments are: Business & Accounting, Nursing, Biology, Sociology and Political Science.
+Junior/Senior Major Enrollments: Social & Behavioral Sciences 32%; Humanities 10%; Physical and Life Sciences 21%; Business and Accounting 16%; Nursing & Medical Technology 19%; Interdisciplinary <1%.
+Largest enrollments are: Nursing, Business Administration, Biology, Psychology and Sociology.

 Student Organizations: More than 70 special interest student organizations are active on campus.
 Approximately 7% of students belong to Greek organizations, with three fraternities (two national and one international) and four sororities (one international, one national, and two local).

 Athletics: 422 (35%) of students participate in one or more sports.
 Affiliation: NCAA Division III for most sports programs, Division I for men’s soccer and women’s water polo.
 Intercollegiate sports for women: basketball, cross-country, equestrian, field hockey, lacrosse, soccer, swimming & diving, tennis, volleyball, water polo.
 Intercollegiate sports for men: basketball, cross-country, football, lacrosse, soccer, swimming & diving, tennis.

-Majors: accounting (general & CPA), actuarial mathematics, anthropology, art, art history, biochemistry, biology, business administration, chemistry, computer science, criminal justice, economics, English, environmental chemistry, environment, sustainability and society, French, geology and environmental sciences, German, global studies, history, information science, mathematics, medical technology, music, music education, nursing, philosophy, physics, political science, psychology, religious studies, sociology, Spanish, theatre arts.
+Majors: accounting (general & CPA), actuarial mathematics, anthropology, art, art history, biochemistry, biology, business administration, chemistry, computer science, creative writing, criminal justice, economics, English, environmental chemistry, environment, sustainability and society, French, geology and environmental sciences, global studies, history, mathematics, medical technology, music, music education, nursing, philosophy, physics, political science, psychology, public health, religious studies, sociology, Spanish, theatre arts.
 An Individual Student Program, a student-designed major, is offered for students whose interests lie outside an established major.